unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

 3. A source text language - the language and text *from which* you will be translating, such as the English ULB (Unlocked Literal Bible)

-So, to start a translation project, you must specify each of these elements.
+To start a translation project, you must specify each of these elements.

 Begin by clicking the blue plus sign on the home screen to start defining a new project.
 When you first start using translationStudio, there is also a green **Start a New Translation** button on the home screen that you can use to start a new project.